nazarmatsevych/pokemon-app/README.md

 ## React Pokedex App

 # Description
 - Pokemons download from server (default 12 per page).
 "Load More" button loads another 12 Pokemons.
-Every card reflects the info about the Pokemon - avatar and name, by the click card-desciption is opening with the selected Pokemon.
+Every card shows the info about the Pokemon - avatar and name, by the click card-desciption is opening with the selected Pokemon.
 The filter box represents sorting all visible cards by Pokemon's type.

 # Links
 - [DEMO LINK](https://nazarmatsevych.github.io/pokemon-app)